frehov/O-Reilly-Download-Helper/README.md

 Load the plugin using developer mode in extension settings.

 Plugin creates a cookie with value "true" if you've filled the form previously this day.
+THe cookie expires after 12H